mcouts01/machine_learning_textbook/chapter_4/exercises.md

 # Chapter 4 Exercises
-Below are my solutions to the exercises presented at the end of Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow.
+Below are my solutions to the exercises presented at the end of chapter 4 of Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow.

 ### 1. Which linear regression training algorithm can you use if you have a training set with millions of features?
 Closed-from training algorithms become very slow as the number of features grows.
 Gradient descent can better handle a large number of features and should be chosen to train on a training set with millions of features.